algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 The project is a website because we need it to be fast.
 We don't want the users to lose their time by downloading an application.

 We will have a subdomain owned by ALGOSUP[^algosup] named santaclock.

+The main aim of this project is to ensure that the website can handle several thousand requests simultaneously.

 <br>